Geeksltd/Zebble.Billing/README.md

 `IsSubscribed`: True if found any subscription and it's started but not expired and not canceled, otherwise False.

-`CurrentProduct`: A product instance if found any subscription with an attached product, otherwise null.
+`CurrentProduct`: The product instance if found any subscription with an attached product, otherwise null.

-`CurrentProductId`: A product id if found any subscription with an attached product, otherwise null.
+`CurrentProductId`: The product's id if found any subscription with an attached product, otherwise null.

 ---